mxmlnkn/rapidgzip/python/rapidgzip/README.md

 ```

 The first call to seek will ensure that the block offset list is complete and therefore might create them first.
-Because of this the first call to seek might take a while.
+Because of this, the first call to seek might take a while.

 ### Use with context manager